Site icon Texas Travel Talk

 The Poteet Strawberry Festival is in April.

-Notes: Wild Berry Farms in Sadler – 1 hour north of Dallas, no longer allows pick your own berries; however, you can buy packaged fruit from their farm.
+Notes: Wild Berry Farms in Sadler, one hour north of Dallas, no longer allows you to pick your own berries; however, you can buy packaged fruit from their farm.

 Duck Creek Farm in Sanger, TX, no longer raises blackberries.